 hunk — What is it?

-Hunk is a terminal-based diff viewer designed for interactive code review, providing a review-first approach with AI and agent annotations for agent-authored changesets.
+Hunk is a terminal-based diff viewer designed for interactive code review, offering a multi-file review stream and inline AI annotations for agent-authored changesets.

 Why it matters